jimshortz/cocoflash-mini/README.md

 can be combined into a single session i.e. `loader.wav`, `menu.wav`, `rom1.wav`,
 `rom2.wav`, etc.

+# Managing ROM Contents

+An additional utility called `map.wav` is included.
+This tool lets you view a map of the CoCoFLASH ROM banks.
+Used banks are drawn with an X and free banks with a -.
+The contents of a bank may be viewed in either hexidecimal or ASCII by pressing H or A respectively.

+The map tool can also be used to erase banks by pressing E.  The surrounding banks affected by the erase operation will be highlighted and you will be asked to confirm the erase.

+To run the mapper, type `CLOADM:EXEC` on the CoCo, press ENTER, and play `map.wav` from the host computer.

+# Keeping ROM tools in ROM

+The loader and mapper tools may also be programmed into the CoCoFLASH ROM and accessed from the menu.
+To accomplish this, ROM-friendly versions of these are included as `loader.rom` and `map.rom`.
+These may be programmed using `loader.wav` as included in `menu.csv` as outlined in the previous section.
+Use a config value of 2.

+The ROM versions of these tools return to bank 0 (the menu) on exit.

 # Building

 Recompiling requires a standard `gcc` toolchain plus the following tools: